davenewza/prototyping-precarious-websockets/README.md

 Prototyping websockets in networks with unreliability connectivity and low bandwith.

-# Connecting to SignalR server with WebSockets
+# Connecting to a SignalR server with WebSockets

 Using WebSockets to connect to a SignalR hub requires that you change the URI scheme from `https` to `ws`, for example: